StockNews.com Initiates Coverage on Aspira Women’s Health (NASDAQ:AWH)

-Equities researchers at StockNews.com began coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Free Report) in a research note issued on Saturday.
+Investment analysts at StockNews.com started coverage on shares of Aspira Women’s Health (NASDAQ:AWH – Free Report) in a research note issued on Tuesday.
 The firm set a “sell” rating on the stock.

 Aspira Women’s Health Price Performance

-Aspira Women’s Health (NASDAQ:AWH – Free Report) last released its quarterly earnings results on Thursday, May 11th.
-The company reported ($10.94) earnings per share for the quarter, missing the consensus estimate of ($0.75) by ($10.19).
-The firm had revenue of $2.32 million for the quarter, compared to the consensus estimate of $2.30 million.
+Aspira Women’s Health (NASDAQ:AWH – Free Report) last announced its earnings results on Thursday, May 11th.
+The company reported ($10.94) EPS for the quarter, missing analysts’ consensus estimates of ($0.75) by ($10.19).
 Aspira Women’s Health had a negative net margin of 278.48% and a negative return on equity of 291.79%.
-On average, equities analysts predict that Aspira Women’s Health will post -2.04 earnings per share for the current year.
+The firm had revenue of $2.32 million for the quarter, compared to analyst estimates of $2.30 million.
+As a group, analysts predict that Aspira Women’s Health will post -2.04 EPS for the current fiscal year.

 About Aspira Women’s Health